osmandin/rubymine_vagrant/README.md

 Steps
 ======
-1. Start Rubymine
+1. Start RubyMine
 2. Clone repo
 3. RubyMine/Preferences/Tools/Vagrant (see Figure 1)
 4. Tools/Vagrant/Up
 5. RubyMine/Preferences/Languages & Frameworks/RubySDK & Gems (it will take a while and some remote gems will appear)
-6. Ensure path to ruby is rvm gem [1]
+6. Ensure path to remote ruby is remote rvm gem directory, not remote ruby.
+[1]
-7. Make sure default is remote ruby now (see Figure 2)
+7. Make sure the default is remote ruby by clicking on checkbox (see Figure 2)
-8. Run/Edit Configurations/Ruby SDK/Use Other SDK (Select remote SDK.
-See Figure 3.)
+8. Run/Edit Configurations/Ruby SDK/Use Other SDK (Select remote SDK as in Figure 3.)
-9. Run/Run (or Debug for breakpoints, etc.)
+9. Run/Run (or Debug for debugging, etc. RubyMine would prompt for debase gem install.
+Click yes.)
 10. Tools/Vagrant/Halt when done.

 Screenshots